lahiruhet/Smart-Basketball-Court-Manager/README.md

 ## Overview

 This project is an IoT solution for automating the lighting system of a high-traffic basketball court facility.
-Developed for a popular basketball hub in Colombo, Sri Lanka ([CLC Basketball Court](https://g.co/kgs/cJUwqWv)), this system seamlessly integrates reservation management with smart lighting control, enhancing operational efficiency and user experience.
+Developed for a popular basketball hub in Colombo, Sri Lanka [CLC Basketball Court](https://g.co/kgs/cJUwqWv), this system seamlessly integrates reservation management with smart lighting control, enhancing operational efficiency and user experience.

 ## Key Features